MIT-SPARK/config_utilities/README.md

 ```

 If you are looking for a specific use case that is not in the tutorials or demos, chances are you can find a good example in the `tests/` directory!

-## Example Projects using `config_utilities` (TODO)

-For additional examples check out these projects using `config_utilities`:
-- Hydra
-- Khronos

-### Previous versions of config_utilities:
-- Panoptic Mapping
-- Some others that I need to double check.

-# Previous: Sort of nice but not high prio feature requests
-- [ ] Refactor Config checking to get names and types.
-- [ ] Revamp demos.
-- [x] List-based factory creation for processors
-- [ ] Make global settings itself a config that can be loaded/saved.
-- [ ] Json support?
-- [ ] Github CI / Release?